A 3 week New Zealand road trip itinerary from Auckland to Christchurch

 A former chocolate factory, renovated in a way that embraces its industrial past.

-The ferry from Wellington to Picton takes around 4.5 hours, so it usually ends up taking up a lot of the day — although most of my ferry crossings have been in the middle of the night, as I always end up booking late.
+The ferry from Wellington to Picton takes around 4.5 hours, so it usually ends up taking up a lot of the day β although most of my ferry crossings have been in the middle of the night, as I always end up booking late and having to take the last available slots.

 Interislander and Bluebridge are the two ferry companies, pretty similar in terms of price and service, except Bluebridge leaves from the centre of Wellington and Interislander from a little further out.

 I usually just compare both companies and pick the best price/time; they both have several sailings every day.
-The process of catching the ferry is also nice and straightforward, they really guide you through it (I was very nervous about that the first time I took it!)
+The process of catching the ferry with a vehicle is also nice and straightforward, they really guide you through it (I was very nervous about that the first time I took it!)

 WHERE TO STAY AFTER CATCHING THE FERRY